 Instead of giving money to charities, you can provide donations “in-kind”.
 One common example of this is donating cans of food to a food bank instead of cash.
 On a bigger scale, some people will choose to donate cars, stocks or even property to charities as significant “in-kind” donations.
 Tax laws allow for reduced capital gains taxes for gifts of appreciated assets to a charity.
-Simply put, if you want to donate property other than cash such as capital property you may benefit donating the property in kind rather than cashing it out and donating cash.
-Check with an accountant about how the tax rules relate to you specifically.
+Simply put, if you want to donate property other than cash such as a capital property you may benefit donating the property in kind rather than cashing it out and donating cash.
+Check with an accountant about how the tax rules related to you specifically.

 3. Charitable gift annuity